Trip date: May 19-21, 2018

 Once I got up there I knew I was going to be following ridgeline after ridgeline.

 The whole day I got the feeling like I was walking on the moon.
 I'm not used to environments that are completely covered in rocks.
 I've never broken a stake by trying to pound it into the ground with a rock before.
 I guess there's a first time for everything.
-In the end, I just tied the guyline around a large rock.
-Worked pretty well.
+In the end, I just tied the guyline around a large rock; it worked pretty well.

 Day 2: Snow